jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 In this case, mail intended for farsightsecurity.com email addresses get sent via host mail.fsi.io.

 * Are there any other RRs and what are they used for?
+Answer: Here are some other DNS resource records.
+AAAA record: map domain name to IPV6 addresses
+PTR record: Pointer record, maps IPv4 or IPv6 addresses to domain names.
+TXT record: Hold descriptive text, which is general information about a domain name such as who is hosting it, contact person, phone number.
+SOA record: Start of Authorization Record, include properties for the zone like name of the primary DNS server, email address of responsible person, retry interval, etc...

 * What is a Split-Horizon DNS?
+Answer: Split-Horizon DNS, Split-View DNS, or Split DNS is a facility of a DNS implemation that provide different sets of DNS information, selected by the source address of the DNS request.
+For example, seperate DNS servers can be provided for internal and external networks

 * What is the sticky bit?
 Answer: Sticky bit is a user ownership access right flag that can be assigned to files and directories.